 Godley Head is the perfect place to escape the city in Christchurch and explore nature.
 It’s stunning, and one of the best hikes on the South Island is located here – the Godley Head Loop Track.

 Gun platforms, observation posts, and the Godley Head coastal defense battery are highlights of this track.
-In fact, did you know the coastal defense battery found here is one of the top 10 coastal defense sites in the country and was built in 1939.
+Did you know the coastal defense battery found here is one of the top 10 coastal defense sites in the country and was built in 1939?
 The gun platforms are engaging because they feature interpretive graffiti that highlights the critical role of the Women’s Auxiliary Army in defending the area during WWII.

 Next to the gun platforms, there’s an underground magazine (a place to store gun cartridges and shells as well as being home to motorized hoists that lifted the ammunition to the guns).
 Here numerous information boards tell the story and history of the area.